-7. The arrangements for benefit sharing (including financial income from the project) should, as far as possible, be agreed among parties concerned in writing before the commencement of the project.
+7. The arrangements for IP benefit sharing should, as far as possible, be agreed among parties concerned in writing before the commencement of the project.
 In general, supporting parties making other sources of financial contribution are not entitled to benefit sharing.